MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

     <img src="/img/posts/desktop-telemetry/realPcb.jpg" alt="The real PCB" style="width: 100%; height: auto;">
 </div>

-The parts are the board PCB, the display mount, and the bezzle to hide the internals After some soldering, the design materialises.
+The parts are the board PCB, the display mount, and the bezel to hide the internals After some soldering, the design materialises.
 For this dev build I have opted to use headers rather than mounting the parts straight to the board - so if any parts are damaged during testing they can be easily replaced.

 <div style="display: flex; align-items: flex-start; width: 100%;">